simplenetes-io/podc/PODSPEC.md

       type: ramdisk
       size: 10M

-    # Config volumes are host bind volumes, mounting the corresponding directory in ./config
+    # Config volumes are host directory binded volumes, mounting the corresponding directory in `./config`.
-    # This is good to use for configurations, but not for secrets.
+    # This is good to use for configurations, but not for secrets (and really not for content either).
     # When the files have changed on disk, the containers(s)
-    # mounting this volume can be signalled by `pod reload-configs config1 config2 etc`.
+    # mounting this volume will be automatically signalled/restarted.
+    # They can also be manually signalled by `pod reload-configs config1 config2 etc`.
 This will signal each container
-    # that have signal defined and is currently Up.
+    # that have signal defined and is currently running.
-    # If the container is not Up then the restart-policy decides if a config update restarts the container.
+    # If the container is not running so it can receive the signal, then the restart-policy decides if a config update restarts the container (on-config and on-interval does that).
+    # See more about the signalling further down in this document.
     - name: config1
       type: config

-    # This config is special since it has defined it is encrypted, this is how Simplenetes manages secrets.
+    # This config is special since it has defined it is "encrypted", this is how Simplenetes manages secrets.
-    # What happens behind the scenes is that there is expected to be a config name "my-secret", which will
+    # What happens behind the scenes is that there is expected to be a config on disk named "my-secret", which will
-    # be mounted into a new container which role is is decrypt the configurations and store the result in a automatically
+    # be mounted into a new automatically configured container which role is is decrypt the configurations and store
-    # created ramdisk.
+    # the result in a automatically created ramdisk.
     # Any user container mounting this specific config will actually be mounting that ramdisk instead, where it can find the
     # unencrypted secret.
-    # New new "decrypter container" runs a specific image (simplenetes/secret-decrypter:1.0) which responsibility it is to
+    # A new "decrypter container" runs a specific image (simplenetes/secret-decrypter:1.0) which responsibility it is to
     # fetch the decryption key for the secret from a vault and decrypt the config and store in on the ramdisk.
-    # Exactly how this is to be implemented is WIP.
+    # Exactly how this is to be implemented is for a later release.
-    # The user container mounting this secret ramdisk will not get signalled when the underlaying config is updated, but it
+    # The user container mounting this secret ramdisk will not get directly signalled when the underlaying config is updated, but it
-    # will get signalled by the "decrypter container" as it becomes ready (if this container has a signal defined) so it can re-read the unencrypted secret.
+    # will get signalled by the "decrypter container" as it becomes ready (if the user container has a signal defined) so it can re-read the unencrypted secret, or it will get restarted if it has the restart
+    # policy on-config or on-interval.
+    # So, in practice a user container is signalled/retarted the same way for an encrypted config (secret) as for when mounting a regular config.
+    # See more about the signalling further down in this document.
     - name: my-secret
       type: config
       encrypted: true

     # A podman managed volume.
+    # These volumes persist over pod lifetimes and versions, but are bound to the host on which they were created.
     - name: log
       type: volume

-    # Mount directory/device on host
+    # Mount directory or device on host.
-    # If the bind given is relative then it will be made absolute relative for the current working directory ($PWD),
+    # If the bind given is relative then it will be made absolute, based on the current working directory ($PWD).
-    # using relative bind paths are useful for dev mode workflows when mounting local build directories.
+    # Using relative bind paths are useful for dev mode workflows when mounting local build directories.
     # The basedir can be overridden by compiling with the -d option.
     - name: extradisk
       type: host
       bind: /dev/sda1

 containers:
-    # Each container has name, which be suffixed by the podname.
+    # Each container has name, which be suffixed by the podname and the version.
     - name: hello

       # Image, podman will try a few different registries by default.